 We have received the sad news that Jean-Paul Cayon, the third generation president of French crane and haulage group Groupe Cayon, has died.

-He passed away on Monday July 28th at the age of 66, and leaves behind his wife Brigitte, daughters Anne-Sophie and Matilde along with his son, Julien who is already working in the company will take up the baton as the fourth generation of the family to run the company.
+He passed away on Monday July 28th at the age of 66, and leaves behind his wife Brigitte, daughters Anne-Sophie and Matilde along with his son, Julien who is already working in the company and will take up the baton as the fourth generation of the family to run the company.

 Jean-Paul Cayon